Case Study: Meadow Foods

 Due to the success of a newly developed product, the Meadow Foods site in York required a new cold store.
-Stewart Clough, Operations Manager, contacted Dawsonrentals portable cold rooms (DR-PCR) with some interest in the inflatable cold stores.
+Stewart Clough, Operations Manager, contacted Dawsongroup portable cold rooms (DG-PCR) with some interest in the inflatable cold stores.

 Without knowing how successful the product would be, commitment to a permanent solution may have been difficult to conclude.
 However, following a meeting with Martin Bowman, DR-PCR Regional Sales Manager, three options were proposed.
 A temporary inflatable cold store for a term of one year, or the alternative permanent solution, a 16.0 x 4.0 x 2.4mtr modular cold room.
 During the decision-making process, the company received multiple orders for the new product.
 This effectively, made the decision a simple one; the cold store would need to be permanent.
 The alternative solution to the modular proposal was to ‘line’ the available room with insulated panels and convert the whole space into a chilled space.
 After an in-depth discussion with Stewart and Dave Hutchinson, the engineering manager on site, it was determined that the preferred solution would be to stagger the conversion of the space by supplying multiple cold rooms.
 This would allow them to assess how well the product was selling and if necessary, spread the capital outlay.